The “other” Roman cuisine: meet the Jewish specialties on the city menus

-“Peasant ingredients” such as zucchini, codfish or artichokes were mostly eaten after being deep fried – so they wouldn’t have spoiled as fast.
+“Peasant ingredients” such as zucchini, codfish or artichokes were mostly eaten after being deep fried – so as not to spoil as fast.
 Fish scraps from the city’s fish market, also in the Jewish Ghetto, were used for tasty soups.

 Today, as mentioned, many recipes from the local Jewish tradition appear on many a Roman menu, sometimes unbeknownst to the chefs themselves: such is the long tail of history in a place like the Urbs Aeterna.